Have you been told that “someone your age” should just accept weight gain and the health risks that come with it?

 Have an idea in the back of your mind about how you can modify your program during a week when something comes up that requires your time and attention.

-Tip 7: Use DETERMINTION instead of motivation as fuel.
+Tip 7: Use determination instead of motivation as fuel.

-Nothing can stop me when I’m motivated!
+It’s easier to do the things when we’re motivated, right?
 But it doesn’t last.
 And it’s not consistent.

 You can’t rely on motivation to propel you everyday.